streetmix/illustrations/README.md

 Streetmix illustrations
 =======================

-Converted to SVG from original source illustrations, work in progress.
+This is the canonical source of illustration assets for Streetmix.

-Up until now we have been doing everything in Adobe Illustrator, but in the conversion process I've updated all the canonical "source" vector files to [Affinity Designer](https://affinity.serif.com/), which has a really smooth workflow for designing vector images that are intended to convert to a pixel view, and is much more precise than Illustrator is.
+These images were converted to SVG from original source illustrations in Adobe Illustrator.
+Currently the source vector files are in [Affinity Designer](https://affinity.serif.com/) format, which has a really smooth workflow for designing vector images, including pixel preview, and lets you place nodes much more precisely than you can in Illustrator.
 Plus, its SVG export is really clean and minimal, and the source files are an order of magnitude less space consuming than Illustrator files.
-I may add the Affinity source files into this repository in the future if the demand is there and if source control is the appropriate place to put them.
+The Affinity Designer source files are currently checked into this repository.

 ## Styleguide